jonocarroll/ntfy/README.md

 ntfy_send("test from R!")
 ```

+This returns the {httr2} response object invisibly, or errors if it was
+unsuccessful.

-This can be used in many ways.
-One would be to notify the completion of
+{ntfy} can be used in many ways.
+One would be to notify the completion
-a process.
+of a process.
 The `ntfy_done()` function sends a notification with the
 (default) body

     Process completed at <Sys.time()>